 Conducts program research and ensures that mandatory operational and statistical reports are fact-based and comply with regulations.

 Serves as liaison with other groups and organizations participating in the program or seeking knowledge of the program, and may write and give speeches/presentations at conferences, university functions, or before various boards.
+May supervise staff.

 Ensures that complete and accurate program records are kept and maintained.